tweedegolf/tweedegolf.github.io/_posts/2015-04-03-webvr-and-threejs.md

 <iframe src="https://player.vimeo.com/video/127927690" width="500" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-You can play yourself with the [live version](http://data.tweedegolf.nl/vr-test4/); the arrow keys up and down control the translation of the world and the arrow keys left and right the rotation of the pivot.
-Code available at [GitHub](https://github.com/abudaan/vr-test4).
+You can try it yourself with the [live version](http://data.tweedegolf.nl/vr-test4/); the arrow keys up and down control the translation of the world and the arrow keys left and right the rotation of the pivot.
+The source code is available at [GitHub](https://github.com/abudaan/vr-test4).

 <!--